LeisureLink/gce-inventory/README.md

 ```
 **Remember to make the script executable!**

-After you've got the script set up, run the ansible's setup module against all machines in your inventory:
+After you've got the script set up, run ansible's `setup` module:

 ```bash
 ansible --private-key=~/.ssh/google_compute_engine --become all -i inventory -m setup
 ```
+`--private-key=~/.ssh/google_compute_engine` refers to my ssh key authorized for the machines in my inventory.
+You'll probably have to modify that part of the command.

+`--become` tells ansible to `sudo` when executing commands on the hosts.

+`all` tells ansible which hosts to run the module on.

+`-i inventory` tells ansible to use the inventory located in the `inventory` directory that we created above.
+You may also refer to the script directly, such as `-i inventory/gce.sh`.

+`-m setup` tells ansible to run the `setup` module on each host.
+Ansible's `setup` module interrogates the host and constructs lots of useful host variables; it is a good module to use to see if things are working right.

-NOTE: You also must supply [required options prior to running this command](#user-content-required-options).
+NOTE: You also must supply [required options when running this command](#user-content-required-options).

 ## Hostvars